 If you want a great return on your money, you need to take on more risk.
 The general public has been conditioned to accept this as reality for decades.
 And there is truth to the risk reward relationship.
-However, there are ways a client could potentially increase their return without exposing their hard-earned assets to additional risk.
-We’ll discuss three of them…
+However, it's also true that a client could potentially increase their return without exposing their hard-earned assets to additional risk.
+We’ll discuss three ways to do that…

 #1 Help Avoid Losses